Home

 Treating Pain In Your GSD

+Controlling and treating pain in your GSD is essential to his overall well-being.
 Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) are a class of drugs commonly used to control pain and inflammation in dogs.
+NSAIDs are used to help many dogs lead more comfortable, pain free, lives.

 Exactly what are NSAIDs?

 NSAIDs are used to help to control signs of arthritis, including inflammation, swelling, stiffness, and joint pain.
-Inflammation, the body’s response to irritation or injury, is often characterized by redness, warmth, swelling, and pain.
+Inflammation, the bodys response to irritation or injury, is often characterized by redness, warmth, swelling, and pain.

 Exactly how do NSAIDs work?